Engin-Boot/pong-stage-RV313/Stage0/PongGameSetting/Profile.md

-# ProfileView
+# Profile View

 ## Specification

 This module Modifies the player Details.

-### Scenario : Changing Playername
+### Scenario : Changing Player name

 Given : A system in which game is ON.
-When : The Player choose update or change the Playername Then : The playername is updated.
+When : The Player choose update or change the Player name Then : The player name is updated.

 ### Scenario : Changing Password